How to Do Crayola Calligraphy – Letter With What You Have

 While these markers might not withstand a ton of use, they are so hilariously inexpensive that it’s easy to replace them as often as you need.
 That’s what makes Crayola markers an excellent option for brush lettering newbies.
 You can really go wild and test the limits of your markers without feeling shy about applying pressure.
 And if you’re wanting to try small-scale brush lettering, you can always get the Crayola Super Tips.
 There are tons of options that are all budget friendly for the beginner brush letterer.
 And the colors!
 Don’t even get me started on all the gorgeous colors.

-For experienced calligraphers and novices alike, you need to try using Crayola markers.
+For experienced calligraphers and novices alike, you need to try Crayola Calligraphy with Crayola markers.
 They are a fun tool that can open up a wide range of lettering opportunities.
-Plus, they are great for practice or trying new techniques.
+Plus they are great for practice or trying new techniques.
 And you can’t beat the level of nostalgia you feel while using them.
 What kid didn’t covet the full box set of these markers?
 Now you can get them and make something much cooler than you ever expected, all without breaking the bank!
 That’s the best bang for my buck that I can ask for.

 P.S.
 If you sign up for the Fox Den Resource Library here or in the sidebar, you can get access to all of my free lettering printables!
 Go grab them now!